sagecodes/sage-blog/_posts/speaking/2022/2022-6-21-The-Challenges-Machine-Learning-Deployment.markdown

 published: true
 ---

-Join this live conversation with Benjamin Rogojan, aka “Seattle Data Guy” about the modern data engineering and machine learning stack.
+We'll be speaking with Veselina Staneva about how to grow a product mindset in MLOps, the challenges around deployments, delivering business value, speed of iteration, and how increasing it is mission critical.